arne-witteler/web-challenges/manual-of-me/manual-of-me.md

 - most enthusiastic about working on projects/ topics that really interest me
 - a Person that really cares about reliability
+- a person willing to compromise in a team

 ---